MachoGoldRam/E6-Images-To-Dataset/README.md

 ## USAGE
 Perform a search of the images you want to train on.
 I advise adding `-text -comic -dialogue -animated -interactive` to remove them from search.
+Custom image sets are also supported.
 Then, on the bottom of the left sidebar, under the "Download" section, click "Select".

 ![plot](./images/WhereDownload.png?raw=true)